anfastech/voice_agent/README.md

-# neuraqdevs-voice_agent
+# voice_agent features implementation

 ## Setup and Running

-1. Clone the repository and navigate to the project root directory (`neuraqdevs-voice_agent`).
+1. Clone the repository and navigate to the project root directory (`VOICE_AGENT`).

-2. (Optional) Create and activate a Python virtual environment:
+2. (Basic) Create and activate a Python virtual environment:

 ```shell
 python -m venv venv